-- a.
-Changes in adaptive characteristics which may increase the potential for introduction or spread, for example alterations in: - tolerance to adverse environmental conditions (e.g. drought, freezing, salinity) - reproductive biology - dispersal ability of pests - growth rate or vigour - host range - pest resistance - pesticide (including herbicide) resistance or tolerance. - b.
-Adverse effects of gene flow or gene transfer including, for example: - transfer of pesticide or pest resistance genes to compatible species - the potential to overcome existing reproductive and recombination barriers resulting in pest risks - potential for hybridization with existing organisms or pathogens to result in pathogenicity or increased pathogenicity. - c.
-Adverse effects on non-target organisms including, for example: - changes in host range of the LMO, including the cases where it is intended for use as a biological control agent or organism otherwise claimed to be beneficial - effects on other organisms, such as biological control agents, beneficial organisms, or soil fauna and microflora, nitrogen-fixing bacteria, that result in a phytosanitary impact (indirect effects) - capacity to vector other pests - negative direct or indirect effects of plant-produced pesticides on non-target organisms beneficial to plants. - d.
-Genotypic and phenotypic instability including, for example, reversion of an organism intended as a biocontrol agent to a virulent form. - e.
+a.
+Changes in adaptive characteristics which may increase the potential for troduction dispread, for example alterations in:

+- tolerance to adverse environmental conditions (e.g. drought, ezing, salin - reproductive biology - dispersal ability of pests - growth rate or vigour - host range - pest resistance - pesticide (including herbicide) resistant or to. - b.
+Adverse effects of gene flow or gene transfer including for example: - transfer of pesticide or pest residence enes to contratible species - the potential to overcome existing republicity and recombination barriers resulting in pest risks - potential for hybridization, ith existing organisms or pathogens to result in pathogenicity or increased pathogen city. - c.
+Adverse effects a gion-tar or organisms including, for example: - changes in host angle of the LMO, including the cases where it is intended for use as a biological autrol a pat or aganism otherwise claimed to be beneficial - efforts on other organized, such as biological control agents, beneficial organisms, or soil fauna an micro2 and biogen-fixing bacteria, that result in a phytosanitary impact (indirect effects) - capacity to vector other pests - negative frect or indirect effects of plant-produced pesticides on non-target organisms beneficial to plants. - d.
+Genotypic and phenotypic instability including, for example: - reversion of an organism intended as a biocontrol agent to a virulent form. - e.
 Other injurious effects including, for example: - phytosanitary risks presented by new traits in organisms that do not normally pose phytosanitary risk - novel or enhanced capacity for virus recombination, trans-encapsidation and synergy events related to the presence of virus sequences - phytosanitary risks resulting from nucleic acid sequences (markers, promoters, terminators etc.) present in the insert.